PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-11 09:01:16
+Last updated: 2024-04-11 09:01:52
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: Let them keep believing I'm dead.
+So much the better.
+It was the chicken man.
+That coward sat up there in the north while his paramilitaries came into my home. - Lalo Salamanca